 Skip to main content

-An append-only, queryable, cryptographically-chained log of every state change a Directive system makes.
-The auditor's "why did this user get that decision?" question is now a one-line answer.
+An append-only, queryable, hash-chained (djb2 32-bit; SHA-256 reserved for v2) log of every state change a Directive system makes.
+The auditor's "why did this user get that decision?" question now has a one-line answer.

 Setup